hypertidy/graticule/README.md

 Known issues
 ------------

+There will be some ongoing disruption while transitioning to the `sf` package, please feel free to share your experiences and report problems at <https://github.com/mdsumner/graticule/issues>

+-   general problems with segmentation, this is not done smartly yet
 -   There's work needed for when `graticule_labels()` are created without using `xline/yline`, need more careful separation between generating every combination in the grid versus single lines